michaelbironneau/analyst/README.md

 Metadata is mandatory.
 It is not strictly speaking necessary to generate the report but when you come back to the script a year later, you'll thank me for it.

 Some of this information (such as providing a name for each query) is used to provide error messages that are easier to read.
-Other information is used to enforce compile-time checks.

 #### Report Name